 We have a total commitment to providing services to the community of Woollahra in an ethical and accountable manner.
-Corrupt conduct, maladministration, serious and substantial waste of public money, government information contravention and other wrongdoing will not be tolerated.
+Corrupt conduct, maladministration, serious and substantial waste of public money, government information contravention, local government pecuniary interest contravention and other wrongdoing will not be tolerated.